 *Note* Psychology, philosophy, economics, systems theory, etc. each have their own specific emphasis on the idea of trust.
-This outline loosely uses the social science lens, which deals with the position and role of trust in social systems.
+This outline loosely uses the social science lens, which deals with the position and role of trust in social systems such as a partnership between two persons, or the relational climate within or between organizations, communities and nations.
 In other words, how trust affects human social relationships.

 The Role of Trust In Relationships: